Search

 Innovation requires an environment in which ideas can be considered regardless of the source.
 This can be as simple as making sure that members of a team have equitable time to share ideas.
 Having multiple voices in the workforce can lead to new ideas, new services, and new products and encourage out-of-the-box thinking.
 It also helps organisations understand the diverse groups which make up their customer base.
 A diverse and inclusive workplace fosters innovation, leads to better teamwork and collaboration, creates a climate of trust and reinforces cultural competence

-This article is adapted from our programme “Inclusion drives innovation” which is available on our learning platform Include LXPTM.
+This article is taken from on of our programmes called “Inclusion drives innovation” .
 This programme contains insights, examples and knowledge to explore behaviours that are essential in teams to achieve innovation.
 To find out more about how this and other programmes can be made available to employees in your organisation, please reach out to us at info@indiversecompany.com.